The Habitat

 Some peace lilies regularly flower.
 Others have a certain timeframe for sprouting bracts.
 If you've had your plant for a while and you've yet to see any buds, it's time to move it to a brighter spot.

 A lot of peace lilies can survive in shade or low-light areas, but they won't produce flowers.
 As pretty as the foliage is, relocating your plant to a place with higher amounts of indirect light should spur bracts to bloom.
 Adding a bit of fertilizer can't hurt, either.
-And if your peace lily hasn't been transplanted in a couple years, consider upgrading its home.
+And if your peace lily hasn't been transplanted in a couple of years, consider upgrading its home.

 Advertisement